Dragodraki/BringExeToFront/README.md

 -------------------------------
 - Use the app at your own risk!
 - Don't sell it as product!
-- Don't abuse it for malicious purposes (e.g. malware)!
+- Don't abuse it for malicious purposes!
 + Forks are allowed, but they have to kept free of charge ;)
 + Commcercial usage is allowed as long you don't demand money for it ;)
 + Free Distribution to friends or strangers is allowed, even wanted ;)